Residing in America’s second largest state makes you eligible for countless scholarships in Texas.

 Austin, TX 78767

 Lassoing financial aid within the “Lone Star State” isn’t hard because there are nearly as many scholarships as longhorn cattle.
 That’s helpful since attending college in Texas won’t be a cheap endeavor.
 According to College for All Texans, the average in-state tuition costs $8,669 and the average out-of-state tuition charges $20,978 annually.
 Private universities are particularly expensive.
 For example, Southern Methodist University currently bills undergraduates $48,190 for only two terms.
-Apply for some of these 20 great scholarships in Texas to overcome any financial barriers blocking your collegiate goals.
+Apply for some of these 20 great scholarships for colleges students in Texas to overcome any financial barriers blocking your collegiate goals.